EverettNC/Inferno/UPDATED_PRESENTATION_STRATEGY.md

 ## 🎯 **FINAL POSITIONING:**

 **"We're not asking you to believe in a vision.
 We're asking you to partner with proven, operational systems that validate Constitutional AI principles in production.
 4 working platforms.
 291 modules.
-Real users.
+Production-ready infrastructure.
 Real impact.
 Real code.
 That's credible.
 That's scalable.
 That's ready for your technology TODAY."**

 ---